team113sanger/Waters_BAP1_SGE/README.md

 ***Nucleotide resolution saturation genome editing of BAP1 to resolve variants of uncertain significance and to functionally classify somatic variants***

+<span style="color: red;">**Please note: These data are unpublished and not yet subject to peer review.
+We provide them as a service to the research community but they are embargoed until publication of our paper.
+They should not be used as the sole basis for clinical decision making.**</span>

 ## `waters_bap1_sge_analysis.R`

 This is code written in [R](https://cran.r-project.org/) to convert next generation sequencing counts into functional scores for BAP1 SGE.